yen5004/EICAR_python/Breakdown_of_EICAR_Test_Variants.md

     f.write(EICAR_STRING)
 ```

-- What it does: Writes the known EICAR test string to disk (eicar.com).
+- What it does: Writes the known EICAR test string to disk (eicar_basic.dropper.txt).
 - Purpose: Static AV signature test.
 - Detection chance: 100% if AV is active.